 Relevant crash evidence may include photographs of the vehicles and skid marks on the road.
 Take photographs from different angles to show the damage and the resting position of the vehicles.
 If there are any witnesses, ask them for their contact details.
 You may need this later to solicit their testimony in your compensation claim.

-Hiring a Lakeland Car Accident Lawyer
+Hiring A Lakeland Car Accident Lawyer

 Once you have reported a car crash and received medical care, you should next look for an attorney.
 A qualified Lakeland personal injury attorney will help you with filing a compensation claim as soon as possible.

 Here at Burnetti, P.A., we work with car accident victims to get them the compensation they deserve.
 Our Lakeland lawyers help you identify the at-fault party, send notice of damages, file a claim and ultimately get a fair compensation.
-Contact us today for a FREE consultation and discuss your case one-on-one with our attorneys.